3 Sampling

 3.3.4 The moral of the story

-To really drive home our point: standard error is just a fancy term for your uncertainty about something you don’t know.
-Standard error == our (uncertain) beliefs.
+Standard error is just a fancy term for your uncertainty about something you don’t know.
+Standard error is the precision of our (uncertain) beliefs.

-This hierarchy represents the knowledge we need to understand standard error (SE).
+This hierarchy represents the knowledge we need to understand standard errors.
 At the bottom, we have math.
 It’s the foundation for our understanding, but it doesn’t need to be what we take away from this lesson.
 As we go up, we simplify the topic.
 The top of the pyramid are the basic levels of understanding that will help you to remember in the future.

 Recall that \(\hat{\rho}\) is the estimated value of p which comes from taking a sample.
 There can be billions and billions of \(\hat{\rho}\)’s.
-We look at a large group of \(\hat{\rho}\)’s, create a distribution of results to represent the possible values of p based on our findings, and then we compute a standard error to account for our own uncertainty about our predictions.
-Our 95% confidence interval for our prediction == our estimate plus or minus two standard errors.
+We look at a large group of \(\hat{\rho}\)’s, create a distribution of results to represent the possible values of \(\rho\) based on our findings, and then we compute a standard error to account for our own uncertainty about our predictions.
+Our 95% confidence interval for our prediction is our estimate plus or minus two standard errors.

 You must understand what the standard error of \(\hat{\rho}\) means.
 You do not need to understand why.